 Best questions to ask in an interview

 Come to your interview with your questions prepared.
+Give thought to who you're interviewing with and what questions would be best suited for them.
+For example, recruiters will have the best knowledge of company culture, benefits and high-level responsibilities of the job while VP’s or CEO’s are best equipped for questions about strategy, vision and goals of the company.
 Beforehand, practice asking at least three questions that demonstrate you’ve thought seriously about what it would be like to do this job.
 Here are a few examples of questions you might ask:

 This is a good question to ask the hiring manager.
 The answer will be important for you to take into consideration as you determine whether or not this job is the right fit for you.